bparanj/coding-skill/_posts/2019-07-11-in-person-interview-tips.md

 If you get the in-person interview, it means that they were happy with your resume and you succeeded in the technical phone screen.
 At this point, they think you could be a potentially good fit for the job and now it really comes down to the in-person interview.

+You must demonstrate to your interviewer that you possess several key skills:

+- The ability to rigorously formulate real-world problems.
+- The skills to solve problems and design algorithms.
+- The tools to go from an algorithm to a tested program.
+- The analytical techniques required to determine the computational complexity of your solution.

 ## Interview Format

 The format of the in-person interview consists of a number of interviews with engineers or managers.